Contrast-Security-OSS/docs/content/troubleshooting/net/GettingNetAgentLogs.md

 Follow a similar process to gather agent logs, windows events and process dumps to include with your bug report.

-## Other Bugs
+## Other Issues

 If you encountered a bug other than a process crash or unhandled exception - maybe the .NET Tray has an inaccurate state, or the agent found a false positive - please [file a bug report](mailto:bugs@contrastsecurity.com).
-Contrast doesn't usually need process dumps, but trace-level logs and a detailed description of the problem are very helpful when it's time to fix these bugs.
+Contrast doesn't usually need process dumps, but trace-level logs and a detailed description of the problem are very helpful when it's time to fix these issues.